raiet13/js-rails-updated/spec-js.md

 - [x] Include an index resource rendered using jQuery and an Active Model Serialization JSON backend. <- character index page serialized per show
 - [ ] Include at least one has_many relationship in information rendered via JSON and appended to the DOM. <- character index information rendered via JSON to Show show page
 - [x] Use your Rails API and a form to create a resource and render the response without a page refresh. <- create new shows through Show index page without page refresh
-- [ ] Translate JSON responses into js model objects.
+- [x] Translate JSON responses into js model objects. <- show object in the "create new show" JSON
-- [ ] At least one of the js model objects must have at least one method added by your code to the prototype.
+- [x] At least one of the js model objects must have at least one method added by your code to the prototype. <- Show object has a method for creating the code that is to be appended to the DOM

 Confirm
 - [ ] You have a large number of small Git commits